-Moving to university is a difficult time.
-You leave your friends and family and move away from everything you know.
+Moving to university is a difficult time, you’ll be leaving your friends and family and move away from everything you know.
 You have to make friends with brand new people who you’ll spend the next three years with, but how do you do it?

 Not everyone makes friends easily and it’s totally normal to struggle, or to feel lonely while at university.
 So here’s a guide made specifically to help you make friends in a new city while you’re studying.